damianhakert/damianhakert.github.io/source/strategy/index.md

 ## Why

 GitLab was created because Dmitriy needed an affordable tool to collaborate with his team.
 He wanted something efficient and enjoyable so he could focus on his work, not the tools.
-He worked on it from home, a house in the Ukraine without running water.
+He worked on it from home, a house in Ukraine without running water.

 We think that it is logical that our collaboration tools are a collaborative work themselves.
 More than 1000 people have contributed to GitLab to make that a reality.
-We believe in a world where **everyone can contribute****.** Allowing everyone to make a proposal is the core of what a DVCS (Distributed Version Control System) such as git enables.
-No invite needed, if you can see it, you can contribute.
+We believe in a world where **everyone can contribute**.
+Allowing everyone to make a proposal is the core of what a DVCS (Distributed Version Control System) such as Git enables.
+No invite needed: if you can see it, you can contribute.

 We believe that all digital products should be open to contributions, from legal documents to movie scripts and from websites to chip designs.
 GitLab Inc. will develop great open source software to enable people to collaborate in this way.

 1. To ensure that **everyone can contribute** to digital products we make GitLab joyful to use.
 It is integrated and opinionated collaboration software.
-Because there is no need to string together multiple tools you spend less time, have less frustration, there is less bikeshedding, and you get more results.
+Because there is no need to string together multiple tools you spend less time, have less frustration, there is less [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality), and you get more results.

 2. To ensure that **everyone can contribute** with GitLab every person in the world should be able to afford it.
 Therefore GitLab CE is [free as in beer](http://www.howtogeek.com/howto/31717/what-do-the-phrases-free-speech-vs.-free-beer-really-mean/).
 Also GitLab.com is free with private repos and CI runners, so that even without a budget you can use a great tool.

 3. To ensure that **everyone can contribute** using GitLab in some form it should be free as in speech, that is why GitLab CE is MIT licensed.
 But open source is more than a license, that is why we actively help our competitor Perforce to ship GitLab as part of Perforce Helix.
 We try to be [a good steward of](https://about.gitlab.com/about/#stewardship) GitLab CE.
-We keep all our software open to inspection, modifications, enhancements and suggestions.
+We keep all our software open to inspection, modifications, enhancements, and suggestions.

 4. To ensure that **everyone can contribute** to GitLab itself we actively welcome contributors.
 We do this by having quality code, tests, documentation, using popular frameworks, and offering a comprehensive GitLab Development Kit.
 We celebrate contributions by recognizing a Most Valuable Person (MVP) every month.
 We allow everyone to anticipate, propose, discuss, and contribute features by having everything on a public issue tracker.
 We ship a new version every month so contributions and feedback are visible fast.
 To contribute to open source software people must be empowered to learn programming.
 That is why we sponsor initiatives such as Rails Girls and lean poker.

 5. To ensure that **everyone can contribute** to our organization we have open business processes that allow all team members to suggest improvements to our handbook.
 We hire remotely so everyone with an internet connection can come work for us and be judged on results, not presence in the office.
 We offer equal opportunity for every nationality.
 We are agnostic to location and that can be a real benefit to people in countries with less opportunities.
-We engage on Hacker News, Twitter and our blog post comments.
+We engage on Hacker News, Twitter, and our blog post comments.
 And we strive to take decisions guided by [our values](https://about.gitlab.com/handbook/#values).

 ## Goals